 According to the Earth Pledge, a non-profit organization that promotes sustainable development: “At least 8,000 chemicals are used to convert raw materials into fabrics and 25% of all pesticides consumed worldwide is used to develop non-organic cotton.
 This causes irreversible effects to humans and the environment, as well as even two-thirds of the carbon footprint of a garment after purchase”.

 Therefore, despite that it seems far away, this chain -with the existing and prevailing tactics of the fashion industry- is tying hand and foot the present as well as our future … At this point, we must consider what is most important.
 How beautiful would we be wearing a cheap and stylish shirt that we just saw at the shop window of a well-known chain store or the true story that has an ugly past and a, certainly, fateful future?

 In several occasions, the same companies that have been openly accused and demonstrably found responsible for such practices, use -in the context of building a more … “green profile” – the term ecology for “awareness” campaigns, asking their clients to return old clothes in order for the company to recycle (offering to the customer a discount on his next purchase, which at least oxymoron).
-Failing at the same time to inform the customer that a huge percentage of the clothes collected, will NOT be recycled, depending on the material!
+Failing at the same time to inform the customer that a huge percentage of the clothes collected, will NOT be Anything that has been made from already existing materials,..., depending on the material!